 Clusters with two RAC database nodes have 2-way data mirroring using Normal Redundancy ASM disk groups.
 An additional small VM (quorum node) is required to host quorum disks.
-Such cluster can tolerate the loss of any one node without incurring database downtime.
+Such cluster can tolerate loss of any one node without database downtime.

-FlashGrid Cluster on Azure with two RAC database nodes
+FlashGrid Cluster on Google Cloud with two RAC database nodes